-The important process of systemically checking the condition of our heritage goes back more than two decades with the birth of the the Buildings at Risk survey.
-The method has since been adapted to serve other types of historic places (heritage assets) from archaeological sites and conservation areas to registered parks and gardens, registered battlefields, and protected shipwrecks.
+The important process of systemically checking the condition of our heritage goes back more than two decades with the birth of the Buildings at Risk survey.
+The method has since been widened to include other types of historic places (heritage assets) from archaeological sites and conservation areas to registered parks and gardens, registered battlefields, and protected shipwrecks.

 The end result is a dynamic picture of the health of the country's heritage.
 Every year English Heritage updates the Heritage at Risk Register, which is a list of those sites most at risk of being lost, and most in need of safeguarding for the future.

 Over the last year, English Heritage has funded 19 pilot surveys of grade II buildings, with volunteers surveying a total of around 5,000 buildings in both rural and urban areas all over the country.
 These pilots were carried out by a combinations of councils, civic groups, consultants and volunteers with training from English Heritage and professionals checking the results.

 The results of these surveys indicate that there is a vast potential army of volunteers, people from all walks of life, keen to do something about their local heritage at risk from neglect or decay.

 English Heritage, together with other heritage bodies, will now analyse the results of these pilots and come up with the best model for conducting surveys as well as an app for recording data while out on site and to make it possible for the data to be published once verified by local councils.
 If you'd like to be kept up to date with news on the grade II project, please call Customer Services (0870 333 1181) to register your interest.